Eelviny/fsmu.co.uk/about.md

 <h3>Fiona Beach-MacGeagh - Trustee</h3>
 <p>Fiona first went to St Michael's in 2002 to volunteer at the school for four months - since then she has returned each year.
 She has a special relationship with all the staff and girls and a very good understanding of how we can support and encourage the school/community.

-In the UK she has been working in education for over eight years and is currently working at a school in Wiltshire.
-She is very passionate about the education of girls.</p>
+In the UK she has been working in education for over 10 years and is currently working at a school in Wiltshire.
+She is very passionate about the education of girls.
+She has responsibility for all social media.</p> </div> </div>
-</div> </div>

 <div class="grid-x grid-margin-x" style="margin-bottom: 1rem;"> <div class="cell medium-4">
 <img src="{{ site.baseurl }}/assets/images/3E49700D-B478-4E77-A08C-DDAF91CE8E59.jpeg">